innotegrity/tf-talos/README.md

 - [Talos ISO Image Module](./talos-image/README.md): Module for downloading a factory-generated Talos ISO image
 - [Talos VM Module](./talos-vm/README.md): Module for creating a Talos Linux virtual machine

-This module is supported for Go v1.23.1 and later.

 ## 📃 License

 This software is distributed under the MIT License.